serverscom/dibctl/README.md

 Dibctl is a software for image building, testing and  uploading.
-It uses diskimage-builder to build images, pytest and testinfra to test them and it provide a consistent way to upload tested images to multiple Openstack installations.
+It uses diskimage-builder to build images, pytest and testinfra to test them.
+It also provides a consistent way to upload tested images to multiple Openstack installations and manage previous copies lifecycle.

 Dibctl uses configuration files to describe how to build image, which name it should have after upload, what properties (if any)